Mihintale: History

 Approximately 12.5 km east of Anuradhapura, close to the Anuradhapura - Trincomalee Road is situated the "Missaka Pabbata" which is 1000 ft in height and is one of the peaks of a mountainous range.

 According to Dipavamsa and Mahavamsa, Thera Mahinda came to Sri Lanka from India on the full moon day of the month of Poson (June) and met King Devanampiyatissa and preached the Buddhist doctrine.
 The traditional spot where this meeting took place is revered by the Buddhists of Sri Lanka.
 Therefore, in the month of Poson, Buddhists make their pilgrimage to Anuradhapura and Mihintale.

 Mahinda was the son of Emperor Ashoka of India.
 King Ashoka embraced Buddhism after he was inspired by a monk named “Nigrodha.”
 The King was in great misery after witnessing the devastation caused by expansionist wars.
 Meeting this peaceful young monk was a turning point in his life, thereafter, he renounced war.
 He was determined to spread the message of peace.
-As a result, both his son and daughter were ordained as Buddhist monastics, and became enlightened Arahats.
+As a result, both his son and daughter were ordained as Buddhist monastics and became enlightened Arahats.
 In his quest to spread the message of peace instead of war, Ashoka sent his son Mahinda, to the island of Lanka, which was also known as “Sinhalé”.
 This island was ruled by his friend King Devanampiyatissa.
 Thus, “Mahinda” was the Indian name, which in Sinhalé, became “Mihindu.”

 In Sinhala Mihin-Thalé literally means the “plateau of Mihindu”.
-This plateau is on top of a hill from where Arahat Mihindu was supposed to have called King Devanampiyatissa, by the King's name to stop him shooting a deer.
+This plateau is on top of a hill from where Arahat Mihindu was supposed to have called King Devanampiyatissa, by the King's name to stop him from shooting a deer.
 Hence, “Mihin Thalé” is a specifically Sinhala term.

 From ancient times, large steps were constructed to climb Mihintale.
 It is stated that King Devanampiyatissa constructed a vihara and 68 caves for the bhikkhus to reside in.
 At Mihintale there gradually grew a number of Buddhist monasteries or viharas with all the dependent buildings characteristic of the monasteries of that period.

-Inscripts
+Inscriptions

 The Mihintale Inscriptions are a collection of inscriptions found in Mihinthale, Sri Lanka, that date back to the third century BCE to the 10th century CE.
 During this time, the kingdom of Anuradhapura was flourishing.
 After the 10th century, no inscriptions have been found in Mihinthale, possibly due to the migration of the kingdom from Anuradhapura to Polonnaruwa.

 A total of 106 Brahmi inscriptions have been found in the Mihinthale area, ranging from the 3rd century BCE to the first century CE.
 These inscriptions can be found in caves such as the Mihintala Kanda Rajagiri Cave Kanda, Mihintala Anaikutty Kanda, and Atvehera Kanda.

 The majority of these inscriptions are written in Brahmi characters, with the Mihintale tablet, written in the 10th century CE, being the longest and best-preserved of all the inscriptions.
 In addition to these, inscriptions have also been found at Kantaka Chetiya, Sela Chetiya, Atvehera Kanda, and inscriptions on copper plates were uncovered during the excavation of Idikatu Seya Dagoba.